joeyorlando/ada_take_home/python/README.md

 ## Changelog
 ### v1.0.Joey
 - Migrated SQLite database to PostgreSQL.
 SQLite `.db` file has been converted into `database.sql`.
-This decision was made because SQLite lacks alot of regex functions that will make the template substitution much simpler (can simply use `JOINS` on certain regex patterns).
+This decision was made because SQLite lacks alot of regex functions that will make the template substitution and search functions much simpler
 - Wrote `Dockerfile` for Python based REST-API.
 Includes a `postgres:11` container which is seeded with above mentioned `.sql` file
 - run Python based API via `docker-compose`
 - configuration is passed in as environment variables (see `config/__init__.py`)